Understanding Narrative Structure: Definition, Components, and Types

 Circular Structure

 Circular narratives, often characterized by a circular narrative structure, return stories full circle, frequently concluding back at the starting point, which adds to the narrative’s closure and completeness.
 Dan Harmon’s Story Circle exemplifies this popular story structure, as the series takes advantage of a looping structure of events to explore character arcs without making any large leaps.
-This technique is often used in sitcoms, allowing characters to remain the same while experiencing new situations.
-The circular structure provides a wonderful sense of coziness and home, and audiences will love the predictability of returning to the start of the narrative, forming a loop that is deeply gratifying and comforting.
+Writers often use this technique in sitcoms, where characters face new situations but return to the same emotional or narrative point by the end.
+Its predictability becomes part of the appeal, as each episode ends where it began, forming a satisfying and reassuring loop.

 Frame Narrative

 The frame narrative creates a truly mesmerizing experience by weaving personal stories into a broader narrative perspective, introducing a powerful new layer to the story.
 This linear narrative structure deepens the overarching narrative by providing contrasting views and additional context.
 The Freytag’s Pyramid, which was inspired by Greek tragedies, can be adapted into a frame narrative by providing a dramatic arc within the overarching story.
-Emily Brontë’s Wuthering Heights (1847) uses a brilliant device, employing a main narrator to tell other characters’ stories, which allows for a blended narrative structure that opens up emotional, humorous, and complex layers.
-The well-crafted frame narrative immerses the reader into this intricate world, braiding several threads in order to create a deeper and more complex narrative experience.
+Emily Brontë’s Wuthering Heights (1847) uses this technique with striking effect.
+A central narrator recounts the lives of other characters, creating a blended structure that reveals emotional complexity and subtle shifts in tone.

 Comparing Narrative with Other Structures